subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >        - Select `default parameters`

->> ###_Comments:_
+>>       **Comments**:
- Note that if your reads are from a stranded library, you need to choose the appropriate setting under Specify strand information above.
+>> Note that if your reads are from a stranded library, you need to choose the appropriate setting under Specify strand information above.
 For single-end reads, use F or R. 'F' means a read corresponds to a transcript.
 'R' means a read corresponds to the reverse complemented counterpart of a transcript.
 For paired-end reads, use either FR or RF.
 With this option being used, every read alignment will have an XS attribute tag: '+' means a read belongs to a transcript on '+' strand of genome. '-' means a read belongs to a transcript on '-' strand of genome.
 (TopHat has a similar option, --library-type option, where fr - first strand corresponds to R and RF; fr - second strand corresponds to F and FR.)

 >Once all parameters are selected,  Click **Execute**.